 - Doesn’t come equipped with a microphone jack, which could limit the outcomes for people who want to use the device for video capture.

-The Low Light Camera Phone Option
+The Samsung Galaxy S7 Is The Low Light Camera Phone Option!

 With the way technology has changed throughout the years, owning a camera for the purpose of capturing everyday memories is no longer necessary.
 These days, smartphones have evolved to become much more advanced and sophisticated, fitted with fancy functions and features that have replaced the need for many other devices – cameras included.